-The IPCC released their latest report, Climate Change 2021: The Physical Science Basis (give the link), on August 9th, 2021.
+The IPCC released their latest report, Climate Change 2021: The Physical Science Basis, on August 9th, 2021.
 The report was written by over 230 authors from over 60 countries and is based on more than 14,000 research papers.
 It represents a consensus within the global scientific community, and it is a masterpiece.

 Okay, so what is climate change?